Tomorrow's Modern Boxes: Reception

 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, Tomorrow's Modern Boxes has an average score of 72 based on 29 reviews, indicating "generally favourable reviews".

-AllMusic critic Stephen Thomas Erlewine described the album as "deliberately underwhelming, an old-fashioned grower that doesn't startle upon first listen but rather slowly unfolds ...
+The AllMusic critic Stephen Thomas Erlewine described Tomorrow's Modern Boxes as "deliberately underwhelming, an old-fashioned grower that doesn't startle upon first listen but rather slowly unfolds ...
 Instead of wallowing in alienation, Yorke has found comfort within it on Tomorrow's Modern Boxes and the difference is palpable."
-Rob Sheffield of Rolling Stone wrote that Tomorrow's Modern Boxes "demands deep listening" and praised "Nose Grows Some" as the strongest track.
-Rolling Stone later named the album the 30th best of 2014.
-Slant Magazine critic Franklin Jones wrote: "This is paranoia with a soul, and occasionally a heart ...
+Rob Sheffield of Rolling Stone wrote that it "demands deep listening" and praised "Nose Grows Some" as the strongest track.
+Rolling Stone named the album the 30th-best of 2014.
+The Slant Magazine critic Franklin Jones wrote: "This is paranoia with a soul, and occasionally a heart ...
 Tomorrow's Modern Boxes maintains the trademark elements of a Thom Yorke release while injecting subtle moments of fresh invention."
 Barry Nicholson of the NME wrote: "It's hardly love at first listen … Yet across repeat plays, the album's charms begin to unfurl."

 The A.V.
 Club gave the album a positive review, but wrote: "Flashes of brilliance aside, the result sounds an awful lot like something Yorke dashed off to pass the time before delving into the new Radiohead album."
 Mark Beaumont of the Guardian called it "deviously understated", but found that its unconventional release was "more impactful than the product".
 Larry Fitzmaurice of Pitchfork wrote: "There's precious little to grab on to in terms of melody and feeling, and you won't find yourself humming along to anything here.
 That said, certain elements of Tomorrow's Modern Boxes, if given the right amount of attention, can be enjoyable to luxuriate in."
-Chris Barton of the Los Angeles Times found the album too similar to Yorke's 2006 solo album The Eraser and his work with Atoms for Peace, writing that "Yorke's path seems short on new directions".
+Chris Barton of the Los Angeles Times found it too similar to Yorke's 2006 album The Eraser and his work with Atoms for Peace, writing that "Yorke's path seems short on new directions".